luanfsf/Python-apps/TODO/README.md

 # TODO

-Simple TODO terminal app in python, just to practice python.
+Simple TODO terminal app in python, for educational purpose.